sunfounder/pipower3/docs/source/hardware_introduction.rst

 1. :ref:`power_input`: External power input, can directly power Raspberry Pi while charging the battery.
 2. :ref:`cap_onoff`: Select whether to automatically start when the external power input is plugged in during the shutdown state.
-3. :ref:`cap_sdsig`: Shutdown signal, shorting pin 26 connects to the Raspberry Pi's GPIO26.
-After setting up this signal, the Raspberry Pi will shut down, and the signal will instruct the onboard MCU to power off.
+3. :ref:`cap_sdsig`: Shutdown signal, connecting pin 26 to the middle pin with a jumper cap connects **SDSIG** to GPIO26 on the Raspberry Pi.
+Once configured, if the Raspberry Pi shuts down, GPIO26 goes high, signaling PiPower 3 to power off.
 4. :ref:`cap_btn`: External power button jumper, used for external power button.
 5. **PWR LED**: Output status LED, lights up when output is activated.
-6. **BAT LED**: Indicates whether the battery is currently powering externally.
-If the LED is on, the battery is in use; monitor battery consumption.
+6. **BAT LED**: The LED lighting up indicates that the battery is currently supplying power.
+At this time, you need to monitor the battery level to prevent damage due to over-discharge.
 7. :ref:`power_button`: Onboard power button for controlling the board's power:

   * **Single press**: Activates output.